inoxlang/inox/internal/core/README.md

 Each module instance has its own context.\
 A context is analogous to a `context.Context` in Golang's stdlib: when the context is cancelled all ancestor contexts are cancelled as well.
+The cancellation of a module instance's context causes the interpreter to stop.

 #### Creation